RECEIVE THE HIGHEST QUALITY Care

+What is a dental implant?
 A dental implant is an artificial tooth root that is placed into your jaw to hold a replacement tooth.
-Dental implants may be right for you if you lost your tooth or teeth due to periodontal disease, injury, or other reasons.
-Dr. Burghardt and his dental team will work with you to figure out if a dental implant is the best course of action for you and your dental needs.
+They may be right for you if you lost your tooth or teeth due to periodontal disease, injury, or other reasons.
+The team at LuxeSmile Dentistry will work with you to figure out if an implant is the best course of action for you and your dental needs.
 The best part of implants is that they act, feel, and look like your natural teeth!
-Call (781) 319-0070 and find out if a dental implant could improve your life today!
+Call today and find out if an implant could improve your life today!

 As with any type of surgery, you should expect a certain amount of soreness after your anesthesia wears off and you begin the healing process.
-The exact location of possible discomfort will depend on where your implants are put, and Dr. Burghardt will be able to explain more specifically what you can expect based on the details of your individualized procedure.
-Dr. Burghardt will also discuss possible painkillers and other steps that you can take to alleviate any discomfort – for example, Ibuprofen (aka Motrin) is commonly recommended.
+The exact location of possible discomfort will depend on where your implants are put, and your dentist will be able to explain more specifically what you can expect based on the details of your individualized procedure.
+Your dentist will also discuss possible painkillers and other steps that you can take to alleviate any discomfort – for example, Ibuprofen (aka Motrin) is commonly recommended.

-Of course, if at any time you begin to have unusual pain, increased discomfort, or soreness that lasts longer than it should, contact Dr. Burghardt immediately to confirm that you’re not experiencing complications with your implants and also to discuss additional pain relief options.
+Of course, if at any time you begin to have unusual pain, increased discomfort, or soreness that lasts longer than it should, contact Luxe Smile Dentistry immediately to confirm that you’re not experiencing complications with your implants and also to discuss additional pain relief options.